gbote/CodePlatoon/curriculum/week-05/day3/django-projects-apps.md

 2. We are explicitly declaring that the method for our form is `POST` because we are _sending_ information
 3. We're creating a bunch of radio button options in one loop to account for each `choice` for our `question`.
 Each radio button has an unique `id` using `forloop.counter` (comes for free with Python)

 If you refresh your page (`/polls/1`), you'll see your choices come on the screen.
-Submit it and you'll be direceted to a page that simply says "You are voting on question 1".
+Submit it and you'll be directed to a page that simply says "You are voting on question 1".
 That's because we haven't accounted for the `POST` request in our code yet.
 If you look in your `urls.py`, you'll see that we defined the route but the action in `views.py` isn't really doing anything yet.
 We need to fix that up!

 ```python
 ## polls/views.py